maxperreault/SAGooglePlacesTableView/README.md

 2) As a tableview that is attached to a `UITextField`.
-In this mode, input entered into the textfield is automatically used in a query to fetch Google Places, with the results subsequently displayed in the tableview.
+In this mode, input entered into the textfield is automatically used in a query to fetch Google Places, with the results subsequently displayed in a drop-down tableview beneath the textfield.
 A tableview in this mode can be constructed using the following factory method:

 ```
 createAttachedToTextField:withHeight:parentView:selectionBlock:returnBlock